 What options are available for keeping your class on schedule when there is a snow day or other unforeseen problems prevent you and your students from getting to class?
 The Center for Innovative Learning (CIL) offers solutions for making sure you don’t fall behind.

 Before deciding if you should cancel class, be sure to check the UNTHSC home news page or call 817-735-2000 to see if the University is operating on a normal schedule.
 Watch local TV and listen to local radio.
-All four major local television channels – NBC 5, ABC 8, CBS 11, and FOX 4 – are notified when we close for inclement weather.
+All four major local television channels – NBC 5, ABC 8, and FOX 4 – are notified when we close for inclement weather.
 If we do close, our information will be included with the school, government and other closures these broadcasts announce.
 In addition to these television outlets, local radio stations WBAP (820 AM), KRLD (1080 AM) and KVIL (103.7 FM) also are notified of HSC closures.

 Are you interested in participating in a Faux Snow Day on Thursday, October 26?
-This would entail presenting your class via Zoom Technology and prepare you for using tools for a real snow day or other emergency.
+This would entail presenting your class via Zoom Technology and prepare you for using tools for a real snow day or another emergency.

 Here are a few suggestions for how you can keep your students engaged even if you can’t get to the classroom.
 Check below the infographic for links to snow days tools.